walnuthq/madara-docs/docs/concepts/data_availability.md

 In some cases, storing all data may not be necessary.
 This can happen in the following scenarios:
 1. The chain does not provide data availability guarantees, meaning users cannot independently verify its full history.
-1. Historical data is periodically removed and only minimal data is provided for enabling chain synchronization.
+1. Historical data is periodically removed.
+Only minimal data is provided for enabling chain synchronization.

 This approach can reduce storage costs but comes at the expense of verifiability and historical transparency.